raspberrypi/documentation/configuration/raspi-config.md

 ### Overclock

 It is possible to overclock your Raspberry Pi's CPU.
 The default is 700MHz but can be clocked up to 1000MHz.
-Note this is not generally recommended as it is less stable.
+The overclock you're able to achieve will vary, and overclocking too high may result in instability.
 Selecting this option shows the following warning:

 ```
 Be aware that overclocking may reduce the lifetime of your Raspberry Pi.
 If overclocking at a certain level causes system instability, try a more modest overclock.
 Hold down shift during boot to temporarily disable overclock.